All About Hard Drives

 Data storage — sexy topic, right?

-- Standard hard disk drive (HDD)
+- Hard disk drive (HDD)

 - Solid-state drive (SSD)

-- Hybrid drive (SSHD)
+- Solid State Hybrid Drive (SSHD)

 (Source: Wikipedia.)